N A O E S H O Y U

 1. The soybeans are soaked and steamed to soften them up.

 2. The wheat is roasted and cracked to open it up.

 3 - 4.
 A seed mold agent called Aspergillus Oryze is mixed in together with the wheat and beans.
 This starts a seed culture called koji that is kept in aerated stainless chambers for three days at a steady temperature and humidity.

 5 - 6.
 This koji is then transferred to vats, mixed with salt water and moromi, a bacteria and yeast to make a red-brown lumpy mash mixture.

-7. This moromi is then left for at least six months to fully ferment.
+7. This moromi is then left for about 12 months to fully ferment.